UK PM Johnson defeated on Brexit legislation for first time since election

 Last week, European Parliament Brexit coordinator Guy Verhofstadt said Britain had told him it was looking into the possibility of providing a physical document to EU citizens but Johnson’s spokesman said he was not aware of any plans.

+The government later suffered two further defeats in the Lords, over the power of British courts to depart from judgements of the European Court of Justice after Brexit.

-The government is facing a second defeat in the Lords later on Monday, when members vote on an amendment which would ensure protections for child refugees, a promise made by Johnson’s predecessor, Theresa May, but absent from his legislation.
+It is facing another defeat on Tuesday, when members are due to vote on an amendment which would ensure protections for child refugees, a promise made by Johnson’s predecessor, Theresa May, but absent from his legislation.

 Any changes to the legislation made by the House of Lords have to go back to the House of Commons to be approved and could still be overturned.